QuantConnect/lean-cli/README.md

   Run a Jupyter Lab environment locally using Docker.

 Options:
   --port INTEGER      The port to run Jupyter Lab on (defaults to 8888) --update            Pull the selected research environment version before starting it --version TEXT      The version of the research environment version to run (defaults to the latest installed version) --help              Show this message and exit.
-  -c, --config FILE  The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose          Enable debug logging
+  --lean-config FILE  The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose           Enable debug logging
 ```

 _See code: [lean/commands/research.py](lean/commands/research.py)_